 If you are experiencing the onset of cataracts you know how difficult seeing can be.
 You may be struggling with night vision or you might not be able to tell the difference between pairs of socks.
 You may even have sensitivity to sunlight.
-Fortunately, cataract surgery can help you to regain what you’ve lost, both in terms of your vision and your quality of life.
-Now, a technological breakthrough is available for use in cataract surgery.
+Fortunately, we offer laser cataract surgery that can help regain what you’ve lost, both in terms of your vision and your quality of life.
+Now, a technological breakthrough is available for use in cataract surgery to our clients in the Austin, Round Rock, and Kyle TX areas.

 The LenSx® Laser Approach – A New Era in Refractive Cataract Surgery!